kagastyaraju/Outages/README.md

 This  selection of columns ensures focus on essential data for understanding and analyzing power outages, their duration, and their impacts across the U.S.

-## Data Cleaning and Exploratory Data Analysis
+## **Data Cleaning and Exploratory Data Analysis**

 ### Data Cleaning
 The dataset was cleaned using the following steps:
 1. **Column Selection:** Irrelevant columns were dropped, focusing on features listed above.
 2. **Date-Time Conversion:** Combined `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into a single column.
 Similarly, combined restoration date and time.
 3. **Handling Missing Values:** Zero values in `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` were replaced with `NaN` since these represent missing data.
-4. **Urban Feature Engineering:** Combined urban population statistics (`POPPCT_URBAN`, `POPDEN_URBAN`, and `AREAPCT_URBAN`) into a single column representing urban characteristics.

 ### Exploratory Data Analysis
- - Exploratory data analysis of the outages dataset allowed me to better understand the data I was working with: Understand the features and thier relations.
+ Exploratory data analysis of the outages dataset allowed me to better understand the data I was working with: Understand the features and thier relations.
 These steps would allow me to stage more complex missingness and modeling questions later in the project

 #### Univariate Analysis - Exploring single Variables